 First Store Santa

 The earliest mention of a department store Santa is in 1862 at Macy’s in Herald Square.
-This is just four years after the store was founded, but long before it hosted what was originally called the Christmas Parade.
+This is just four years after the store was founded, but long before it hosted its holiday parade.
 (The Thanksgiving Parade of today began in 1924 as a Christmas Parade.)

 There is not much detail on this Santa and for that reason, it’s appropriate to look at other possible Santa “firsts.”

-By the mid-1840s, son James was ready to set up his own place.
+By the mid-1840s, son James, who wanted to be a chef, was ready to set up his own place.
 He acquired financial backing to open a restaurant in a lavishly furnished mansion on Chestnut Street.
 There was a main room for fine dining, a rose garden for outdoor dining, and a delicatessen/general store where Parkinson sold imported toys and foods as well as some of the family confections.

 When merchant James Edgar moved to Brockton, Massachusetts (about 30 miles south of Boston)in 1878, he opened a small department store—called The Boston Store.

 Children were invited to arrive at the store in the early morning of July Fourth, and Edgar rented town trolley cars to take them to a picnic ground in Avon, Massachusetts.
 There, he arranged for food and entertainment to last throughout the day.
-Over a few short years, the group for the Fourth grew to be 3-4,000 children.
+Within a few short years, Edgar was transporting 3-4 thousand children to the picnic grounds.

 The Fourth of July showed James Edgar the fun of dressing in costume.
-The first year he wore a clown costume, and the children loved it.
-Later on, he dressed as George Washington, then as an Indian chief, and one year, he took a page from his ancestral roots and wore a Highlander kilt.
+The first year he wore a clown costume.
+The next year he was George Washington, then as an Indian chief, and one year, he took a page from his ancestral roots and wore a Highlander kilt.

-The fun of dressing in costume to greet the children inspired James Edgar to experiment with this at the store at holiday time.
-His first year (in the 1880s), he wore the clown costume.
-It was well-received, so he decided to have a Santa suit made for the following year.
+In the mid-1880s, he decided to experiment with this at holiday time.
+His first year (in the 1880s), he wore the clown costume to the store.
+When people enjoyed it, he had a Santa suit made for the following year.

 In many ways, James Edgar himself embodied some Santa-like qualities.
 He paid his clerks better than other clerks in town, and taught his staff that “ the poorest person [who comes into the store] must receive as courteous treatment as the richest…”